TheFirstNoob/Discord-ChatGPT/README_EN.md

 * Memory `/reset` works individually for users, not globally (system)
 * Saving the used AI model for each user individually
 * Download conversation history for each user individually
+* Support Internet Access: Search, Images, Videos using the `duckduckgo-search` library

 -----